 - Freshly ground black pepper, to taste

 - 1 bunch basil, torn into small pieces

 - 6 slices of quality crisp bacon, roughly chopped

 - 6 extra basil leaves, for garnish

-Heat olive oil over medium-low heat in a dutch oven.
+- Heat the olive oil over medium heat in a Dutch oven.
 Once hot, add 2 chopped Vidalia onions, 2 medium carrots, 1/2 of a cup of diced celery, season generously with Kosher salt.
 Cook the vegetables, stirring occasionally, about 8-10 minutes.
 Add the garlic and cook for 1 more minute, stirring to avoid over browning or burning the garlic.

-Stir in the 28 ounces can of crushed tomatoes and 4 cups of vegetable stock.
-Season generously with Kosher salt and freshly ground black pepper to your taste.
-Bring the soup to a low boil, lower heat to maintain a low simmer for at least 12-15 minutes.
+- Stir in the 28-ounce can of crushed organic tomatoes and 4 cups of vegetable stock.
+Season with Kosher salt and freshly ground black pepper to your taste.
+Bring the soup to a good simmer, then lower the heat just enough to maintain a low simmer for at least 12-15 minutes.

-Stir in the heavy cream and basil and let simmer for at least 20 minutes to thicken.
+- Stir in the heavy cream, and the basil.
+Let simmer for at least 20 minutes to thicken.

 A few facts on Tomato Soup

 - Tomato soup is a soup made with tomatoes as the primary ingredient–That’s a pretty obvious fact to all of us, isn’t it?